less/old-lesscss.org/templates/pages/usage.md

 Modify variables
 ----------------

-*modifyVars* enables modification of less variables in run-time.
-When called with new values, the less file is recompiled without reloading.
+*modifyVars* enables modification of LESS variables in run-time.
+When called with new values, the LESS file is recompiled without reloading.
 Simple basic usage:

     less.modifyVars({